Pros / The HD Pro C920 can capture 1080p video in a smooth framerate, which many webcams struggle to achieve.

-Cons / Recorded audio tended to sound a little muffled.
+Cons / Recorded audio tends to sound a little muffled at times.

-Verdict / The Logitech offers the best of everything.
-It shoots and streams in 1080p at 30 fps, it records dynamic stereo audio and it can even produce stills at up to 15 megapixels.
-Features like tripod compatibility, motion detection and face tracking help make this our top choice.
+Verdict / This Logitech webcam offers the best of everything.
+It shoots and streams in 1080p at 30 fps, it records dynamic stereo audio, and it can even produce stills at up to 15 megapixels.

-There are many web cameras on the market today that boast the ability to shoot full 1080p HD video.
-While this is technically true, many such models can only shoot or stream in 1080p at the cost of a lowered framerate.
-This means the footage they produce will be high resolution, but the video will appear jerky or sluggish.
+While there are numerous webcams on the market today that boast the ability to shoot full 1080p HD video, many such models can only shoot or stream in 1080p at the cost of a lowered framerate.
+This means the footage they produce will be high resolution but the video will appear jerky or sluggish.

-What really sets the HD Pro C920 apart is its ability to shoot and stream 1080p video with no framerate reduction.
+What really sets Logitech’s HD Pro C920 apart is its ability to shoot and stream 1080p video with a framerate of 30 fps with no framerate reduction.
 In addition to this distinction, this webcam offers better audio, more features and a smarter design than almost anything else we tested.
 For these reasons, the Logitech HD Pro C920 is our Top Ten Reviews Gold Award winner.

 - Still Image Resolution

 The HD Pro C920 produces some of the best video quality available in a webcam.
 Although many webcams work in 1080p, few of the others we reviewed can shoot at such a high resolution while also retaining a 30-fps framerate.

 This means the video you capture or stream will be clear and detailed as well as fluid and lifelike.
 Although not all video chat services currently support chatting in 1080p at 30 fps, the latest version of Skype does, and as it becomes more common in other chat clients, you’ll be ready to take advantage.
 There’s certainly no downside to having the increased functionality.